 - Progressive: $1,048 per year

-In comparison, USAA and Geico offer the cheapest insurance for drivers with a clean record in Tennessee.
+In comparison, GEICO offers the cheapest widely available insurance for drivers with a clean record in Tennessee.

 Average Car Insurance Rates With a DUI